 Be sure to inform any healthcare professional prescribing new medications that you have gastroparesis.
 Even medications used for asthma, such as inhalers, can impact your digestive system.

-Medications that may worsen symptoms include:
+Medications that may worsen gastroparesis include:

 - Narcotics (e.g., codeine, hydrocodone, morphine, oxycodone, tapentadol)